OzyOzk/Oguplot/README.md

 ```
 SerialException: could not open port 'COM3': PermissionError(13, 'Access is denied.', None, 5)
 ```
 Restarting the kernel is a solution.
+Removing all variables also works.

 <s>The lists need to be roled to avoid them getting too large.</s>